dasBikash84/android-snackbar-utils/README.md

 ```

 ## Features
-- Snackbar can be launched using AppCompatActivity/Activity/Fragment/Any view.
+- Snackbar can be [`launched`](https://github.com/dasBikash84/android-snackbar-utils/tree/master/app/src/main/java/com/dasbikash/android_snackbar_utils) using `AppCompatActivity/Activity/Fragment/Any view`.
-- Extension function provided for calling from inside of AppCompatActivity/Activity/Fragment.
+- Extension function provided for calling from `inside` of AppCompatActivity/Activity/Fragment.
-- When launched from/using AppCompatActivity/Activity/Fragment Scackbar will be shown only if subject component is in Resumed state.
+- When launched from/using AppCompatActivity/Activity/Fragment Scackbar will be shown only if subject component is in `Resumed` state.
-- Action text and corresponding action task can be added to Snackbar.
+- Action text and corresponding `action task` can be added to Snackbar.
-- Action task will run on main thread.
+- Action task will run on `main thread`.
 - Action text color and case can be customized.

 License